j-p-courneya/ampliconSeq/README.md

 VCFtools (0.1.16)

 ## Workflow
-To launch the workflow just run the command bellow.
+To launch the workflow just run the command bellow.<br>
 ARG#1 is a list of prefix name of the FASTQ input file.
 ARG#1 is just the name of the run.